Ballast

 Gluing

 If you are using the checklist, do not glue the primary ballast in until it comes up on the list.
-It is easier to install the equipment board mounts with it out of the boat.
+It is easier to install the System Board mounts with it out of the boat.

-In step 2 of the EC the ballast was prepped.
+In step 2 of the EC the ballast is prepped.
 Place the ballast on those marks and make sure it is comfortable there.

 Reminder: incidents of ballast coming loose and ruining a boat are very rare.
 You don't have to get carried away with this.
 Drop testing an EC12 upside down is not recommended.

 A small tube of bath sealant adhesive, like Dap, works fine.
 Take a moment to think.
 Is this the time to do this?
 What have I forgotten?
 Is the hull clean?
+Am I at the right place in the EC?
 Lay a large bead just short of where both ends will rest and wiggle in the primary ballast.
 Align it on the mark and snug it up.
 No pounding is necessary.
 You can tilt the cradle by lifting the aft end to level the ballast with the planet if you like.
 She is at rest.
 That is all there is to it.
 Do not disturb till morning.

 Top of Page